syncfusion-content/wpf-docs/wpf/DockingManager/Docking-Window.md

 #### Maximize Docking Window to full screen

-Using **"MaximizeMode”** property to **“FullScreen”** then the Docking Windows occupies entire screen when it will be in Maximized state
+Using **"MaximizeMode”** property to **“FullScreen”** then the Docking Windows occupies entire screen when it is in the Maximized state.

 {% highlight xml %}
 <syncfusion:DockingManager x:Name="SyncDockingManager" MaximizeButtonEnabled="True" MaximizeMode="FullScreen"/>